marwanbelike/incremark/docs/api/core.md

 - `chunk` - Text fragment to append

 **Returns:**
-- `IncrementalUpdate` - Block info for this update
+- `IncrementalUpdate` - Block information for this update

 #### finalize()